-- 4.3.1 A summary of OA's general approach to excavation and recording can be found in Appendix A. Standard methodologies for Geomatics and Survey, Environmental evidence, Artefactual evidence and Burials can also be found below (Appendices B, C, D and E respectively). - 4.3.2 Site specific methodologies will be as follows: - The archaeologist will maintain a watching brief on the hand excavation of one test pit excavated against the foundations of the Golden Gates.
-If required, they will also monitor a second test pit; - ii.
-The excavation of the test pit will be stopped if potentially significant archaeological remains are encountered.
-It will only continue with Cheshire APAS' approval; - iii.
-A photographic and textual record will be made of the stratigraphy within the test pit, with measurements etc; - iv.
-Spoil arising from the excavation will be scanned for finds and palaeoenvironmental evidence, which will be collected if deemed significant; - v.
-At all times, the archaeologist will work under the Health and Safety directions of the site contractor.
+- 4.3.1 A summary of OA's general approach to excavation and recording can be found in Appendix A. Standard methodologies for Geomatics and Survey, Environmental evidence, Artefactual evidence and Burials can also be found below (Appendices B, C, D and E respectively). - 4.3.2 Site specific methodologies will be as follows: - i. the project archaeologist will maintain a watching brief during any below ground disturbance; - ii. the project archaeologist will be afforded the opportunity to clean, investigate, record and sample all archaeological remains to an appropriate degree.
+The

+- hand excavation and recording methodology which will be implemented can be found in Appendix A; - iii. if potentially significant remains are identified, the project archaeologist will stop excavation works.
+They will inform the client and will consult the Planning Officer (Archaeology), work will only continue with their approval; - iv. a photographic and textual record will be made of the stratigraphy and archaeological features encountered; - v. spoil arising from the excavations will be scanned for finds and palaeoenvironmental evidence, which will be collected if deemed significant; - vi. at all times, the project archaeologist will work under the Health and Safety directions of the site contractor.